RHsyseng/container-rhel-examples/starter-arbitrary-uid/help.md

 Files added to the container during docker build include: /help.1.

 # USAGE
-To use the starter container, you can run the atomic command with run, stop, or uninstall options:
+To use the starter-arbitrary-uid container, you can run the atomic command with run, stop, or uninstall options:

-To run the starter container:
+To run the starter-arbitrary-uid container:

-  atomic run acme/starter
+  atomic run acme/starter-arbitrary-uid

-To stop the starter container (after it is installed), run:
+To stop the starter-arbitrary-uid container (after it is installed), run:

-  atomic stop acme/starter
+  atomic stop acme/starter-arbitrary-uid

-To remove the starter container (not the image) from your system, run:
+To remove the starter-arbitrary-uid container (not the image) from your system, run:

-  atomic uninstall acme/starter
+  atomic uninstall acme/starter-arbitrary-uid

 # LABELS
-The starter container includes the following LABEL settings:
+The starter-arbitrary-uid container includes the following LABEL settings:

 That atomic command runs the docker command set in this label:

 `RUN=`

-  LABEL RUN='docker run -tdi --name ${NAME} ${IMAGE}'
+  LABEL RUN='docker run -tdi --name ${NAME} \
+            -u 123456 \
+            ${IMAGE}' \

-  The contents of the RUN label tells an `atomic run acme/starter` command to open ports 8080/8443 & set the name of the container.
+  The contents of the RUN label tells an `atomic run acme/starter-arbitrary-uid` command to open ports 8080/8443 & set the name of the container.

 `Name=`

 The registry location and name of the image.
-For example, Name="acme/starter".
+For example, Name="acme/starter-arbitrary-uid".

 `Version=`